BeastByteAI/falcon/docs/source/intro.rst

     manager = AutoML(task = 'tabular_classification', train_data = 'titanic.csv', test_data = 'titanic_test.csv', features = ['sex', 'gender', 'class', 'age'], target = 'survived')

-It is also possible to provide train/test data as a pandas dataframe or numpy array.
-In order to do it, simply pass the required object as an argument.
-This might be relevant in cases where custom data preparation is needed or data itself comes from non conventional source.
+It is also possible to provide train/test data as a pandas dataframe, numpy array, or tuple containing X and y.
+In order to do that, simply pass the required object as an argument.
+This might be relevant in cases when custom data preparation is needed or data itself comes from non-conventional source.

 ..  code-block:: python